 81 Hoyt St, Brooklyn; bijansbrooklyn.com

 One of the newer additions to Greenpoint’s dining scene, this French bistro and cocktail bar serves up charming nods to Paris with vintage Citroën posters, white-tiled walls and reclaimed-wood tables.
-With an expansive heated, covered sidewalk patio with gazebos and mylar heat retention space blankets, it’s lovely even in chilly weather or for those not comfortable eating indoors.
-Stop by on Valentine’s Day for complimentary Girl Scout Cookies alongside plenty of red roses, candlelight and a curated love song playlist.
+With an expansive heated, covered sidewalk patio with gazebos and mylar heat retention space blankets, it’s lovely even in chilly weather or for those who want to sit outside.
+Stop by on Valentine’s Day for a special menu and complimentary Girl Scout Cookies alongside plenty of red roses, candlelight and a curated love song playlist.

 931 Manhattan Ave., Brooklyn; citroengreenpoint.com